vuejs/awesome-vue/README.md

 - [SDropdown](https://github.com/storinka/dropdown) - Highly customizable, simple and modern Vue 3 dropdown component.
 - [vue-awesome-sidebar](https://github.com/amirkian007/vue-awesome-sidebar) - A modern and fast sidebar menu component for vue(3x) capable with vue-router.
 - [vue-use-fixed-header](https://github.com/smastrom/vue-use-fixed-header) - Turn your boring fixed header into a smart one.
+- [navpress](https://github.com/aaronlamz/navpress) - NavPress is a CLI tool for generating static navigation websites.
+It allows you to quickly build a navigation site through a configuration file.

 #### Minus Plus Input